Mostafa305-eng/BCM/README.md

 Basic Com Module

-By BCM , You can send bytes of data without blocking the system .
+By BCM , You can send or recieve bytes of data without blocking the system .